ym96/Information-Retrieval/README.md

 The motivation behind this is to better understand and further explore Web dynamics with respect to the inherent competitive retrieval setting which is driven by rank-incentivized authors.

 The paper provides a novel dataset for performing Web dynamics analysis by examining temporal changes on documents.
+More details on the historical snapshots ClueWeb09 data can be found here https://github.com/hscw09dataset/hscw09